propavingk/SlotDrift/SECURITY.md

 - It does not verify that the export is truthful.
 It checks internal consistency, not provenance.
-- It does not validate blockhashes as real cluster hashes; any non-empty
+- It does not validate blockhashes as real cluster hashes; any non-empty string is accepted.
+- It is not a monitoring system.
+A clean report on a stale export says nothing about the current chain state.